 In edge cases, your editorial judgment matters more than the score.
 A high score on an unusual draft doesn't mean it sounds like you.
 A low score on a stretch piece doesn't mean it's bad.
 Use the score as a starting point, not as a final verdict.

-How to improve a low score
+How do you improve a low voice match score?

 A draft below 80 isn't a failure mode.
 It's a feedback signal.
 Treat it like a first pass and improve.